AJVancattenburch/my_portfolio/README.md

     - Click the `Create repository` button to create your new repository.

-2. **Push your portfolio to Github:**
+2. **Push your portfolio to your new repository:**

-    - Once you have created your new repository, you will need to push your portfolio to Github.
-You can do this by following the instructions below:
+    - Once you have created your new repository, you will need to push your portfolio to your

     - First, you will need to build your portfolio by running the following command in your terminal:
         ```bash